znicholls/the-littlest-jupyterhub/README.rst

 .. image:: https://circleci.com/gh/znicholls/the-littlest-jupyterhub.svg?style=shield
    :target: https://circleci.com/gh/znicholls/the-littlest-jupyterhub

+At the moment I don't know how to test my setup with automated SSL so the build is failing.

 A simple JupyterHub distribution for 1-50 users on a single server.

 This project is currently in pre-alpha state & extremely prone to breaking!